-Inventory is valued at a weighted average cost method.
-Inventory primarily consists of panels, inverters, and mounting racks and other materials.
-The company also carries a reserve for inventory obsolescence that may arise from technological advancement or obsolescence.
-Inventory is presented net of an allowance of \$50 at December 31, 2019, and \$50 at December 31, 2018.
+Inventory is valued at lower of cost or net realizable value determined by the first-in, first-out method.
+Inventory primarily consists of panels, inverters, batteries and mounting racks and other materials.
+The Company reviews the cost of inventories against their estimated net realizable value and records write-downs if any inventories have costs in excess of their net realizable values.
+Inventory is presented net of an allowance of \$309 at December 31, 2020 and \$50 at December 31, 2019.